mathjax/MathJax-docs/server/direct.rst

 So this gives you the best of both worlds: the convenience of MathJax components, and the control of direct imports.

-If you want to load additional TeX packages, you can import them and then push their names onto the :js:data:`tex.packages` array prior to instantiating the TeX input jax.
+If you want to preload additional TeX packages, you can import them and then push their names onto the :js:data:`tex.packages` array prior to instantiating the TeX input jax.
 For example

 .. code-block:: javascript

    import '@mathjax/src/components/js/input/tex/extensions/mathtools/mathtools.js';
    import '@mathjax/src/components/js/input/tex/extensions/physics/physics.js';
    MathJax.config.tex.packages.push('mathtools', 'physics');
-   Loader.preLoad('[tex]/mathtools', '[tex]/physics');
+   Loader.preLoaded('[tex]/mathtools', '[tex]/physics');

 could be added at line 19 in order to include the :ref:`tex-mathtools` and :ref:`tex-physics` TeX packages.